WTO judge blockage could prove 'the beginning of the end' | DW | 10.12.2019

 A minimum of three judges is needed to issue rulings and the terms of two of the last three judges will end at midnight Tuesday.

-It will deal a major blow to the global trading system, say critics, arguing that the situation risked creating a system of trade relations based on power rather than binding international rules.
+This will deal a major blow to the global trading system, critics say, arguing that the situation risked creating a system of trade relations based on power rather than binding international rules.

 'A crisis we've never seen before'